Diffusion™ Cloud restricts the ability to perform actions to

 and view_session permissions.

-For example: A client session authenticates with the Diffusion server using
+For example: A client session authenticates with Diffusion Cloud using

 the principal Armstrong.
 The first authentication